infumap/infumap/docs/deployment/raspberry-pi.md

     sudo ufw enable

 Note: This assumes you will be setting up your wiregard network interface on 10.0.0.0/24.
-If this clashes with your router, or some other local network configuration, you will need to change accordingly.
+If this clashes with your router, or some other local network configuration, you will need to change it to something that doesn't.

 For additional security, you might consider restricting ssh port access to devices on your local router subnet, making `sshd` inaccessible from the internet.
 To do this, use the following rule for port 22 instead: